All Episodes

 You know the book is out there.

-You know most of you have the book or are planning on buying it for Christmas.
+You know, most of you have the book or are planning on buying it for Christmas.

-I want to share it with you, because it what it does, folks, it lets us know that the purpose here is working.
+What it does, folks, it lets us know that the purpose here is working.

-I mean, the reason I wrote the book, Rush Revere and the Brave Pilgrims, and again, it's for ages 10 to 13.
+I mean, the reason I wrote the book, Rush Revere, and the Brave Pilgrims, and again, it's for ages 10 to 13.

 However, it's for everybody, actually.